-If you are an asylum seeker, a refugee or are appealing against an unsuccessful asylum claim, you may be entitled to homelessness support.
+You may be entitled to homelessness support if you are an asylum seeker, a refugee or are appealing against an unsuccessful asylum claim.

 Speak to a specialist adviser for more detailed information.
 Contact Shelter's housing advice helpline on 0808 800 4444.
 We can also provide an interpreter for your call.

 Somewhere to stay while your asylum claim is looked at

 Some asylum seekers stay with friends or family while UK Visas and Immigration (UKVI) consider their asylum claim.

 You can apply for asylum support if you have nowhere to stay.
 Asylum support includes housing outside of London and south-east England and a small cash allowance.
 If you can stay with friends or family but have no money, you can apply for cash support only.

 Asylum Help, part of the charity Migrant Help, can help you apply for asylum support.
 Contact Asylum Help on 0808 8000 631.

 If someone in your household has a disability or special needs

 You may get extra support from your local council if you are homeless and you or one of your family has a disability or other circumstances that may affect his or her health or development.
 The council has a legal duty to help a child in need.